bevyengine/rfcs/rfcs/fixed_point.md

 ## Summary

-There should be the ability in bevy to switch all of the transforms and basic shapes and whatnot to use fixed point.
+There should be the ability in bevy to have the option to switch all of the transforms and basic shapes and whatnot to use fixed point.
 Ideally, it would allow for the user to pick what fixed point version they want to use (22 by 10, 52 by 14, etc), but a standard fixed point number type is fine too.

 ## Motivation